Writing Recommendations for SACS

 You will want sufficient time to compose a sincere and thoughtful endorsement of the student.
 Incomplete or hastily written recommendations typically do not receive high scores from the SACS Awards Committee.

-The Office of International Affairs is grateful for your support of study abroad at Texas Tech.
+Texas Tech University Office of the Provost International Affairs is grateful for your support of study abroad at Texas Tech.
 We look forward to reading your SACS recommendation.

 — The Study Abroad Team